 In Thailand, an estimated 580,000 adults and children were HIV-positive at the end of 2005.
 According to the UNAIDS December 2006 AIDS Epidemic Update, married women are increasingly becoming infected with AIDS by their spouses.
 An estimated 29% of new HIV cases are married women.
 The Thai government is now encouraging married couples to get tested regularly and use condoms to stop this alarming trend.

 Prior to flying to Chiang Mai we researched, and used our local contacts in Thailand, to find a reputable partner to assist in KIRF’s AIDS relief trip.
 We chose to work with Support The Children, a locally respected Thai HIV/AIDS survivor advocacy group founded by husband and wife volunteer physicians Doctors Vicharn and Prakong Vithayasai.

 Drs.
-Vicharn and Vithayasi are certified by the American Board of Pediatrics and Immunology and are internationally recognized experts on HIV/AIDS prevention, education and treatment in SE Asia.
-Their organization provides free medical care, education and loving foster family environments for approximately 450 orphaned children infected or affected by HIV/AIDS in Chiang Mai.
+Vicharn and Vithayasi are certified by the American Board of Pediatrics and Immunology and are internationally recognized experts on HIV/AIDS prevention, education, and treatment in South East Asia.
+Their organization provides free medical care, education, and loving foster family environments for approximately 450 orphaned children infected or affected by HIV/AIDS in Chiang Mai.

 Relief Work in Chiang Mai:

 Once in Chiang Mai, Dr. Prakong picked us up at our guest house early Monday morning on December 18th in a van donated to Support the Children by the Japanese government.
 Then began a busy day of needs assessment.

 Since it was Monday and the AIDS orphans were in school, we visited the home of some elderly foster parents and a primary school serving impoverished rice-farming villages about 45 minutes north of Chiang Mai.